 Schedule your fingerprinting appointment with IdentoGO.

 Step 5.
 New Jersey Insurance License Application

 Once you have completed your exams and fingerprinting, you are now ready to apply for your license.

-	If you have more than one line of authority that you have passed the exam for, be sure to apply for

-	all of those lines.
+If you have more than one line of authority that you have passed the exam for, be sure to apply for all of those lines.

-	The fee for the initial online application is $170, plus a small NIPR fee.
-This will cover as many

-	lines as you wish to apply for.
-If you want to add a line to your license later, the fee is $20,

-	plus the NIPR fee, for each subsequent applications
+The fee for the initial online application is $190.
+This will cover as many lines as you wish to apply for.
+If you want to add a line to your license later, the amendment fee is $20, plus the NIPR fee, for each subsequent applications

 Fill out your online application on the NIPR New Jersey website.

 Once you have submitted your application and have filled all the other requirements, your license application will be reviewed by the state.
 Your background check will also be reviewed.